jdichh/password-generator/README.md

-A simple password generator extension for Chromium-based browsers.
+A simple password generator extension.